 The Veritas icon being retconned onto the Luthor mansion window.

-In Series 10, Tess is revealed as Lionel's illegitimate daughter and Lex's half sister.
+In Season 10, Tess is revealed as Lionel's illegitimate daughter and Lex's half sister.
 This is despite several Season 8 episodes implying that Lex and Tess had a romantic involvment, such as in "Bulletproof" where she admits to having loved him, while Regan implies in "Power" that he saw some of the footage of her "highlights", his tone heavily implying that she was indeed sleeping with Lex.
 However, Tess definitely doesn't know she is his half sister and no one really knows what is going on in Lex's head.

 The "highlights" was in response to Tess saying that she had Regan's murder of one of her subordinates on security tape.
 He was implying that he had footage of her various illegal activities.